haiku/website/content/blog/bitigchi/2020-10-01-haiku_monthly_activity_report_september_2020.md

 ## System Servers

-PulkoMandy fixed a regression that caused unpersistant brightness levels across different workspaces.
-This eventually led fixing a system crash as well.
+PulkoMandy fixed a regression that reset brightness levels to 100% on all but the first workspace.

 ## System Translators